David-OConnor/pyflow/README.md

 to not run properly when installed from `pip` due to the `PATH` not being configured in the expected way.

+- It manages Python installations - lets you choose which Python version (≥ 3.4) to use.
+If one's installed, it uses that.
+If not, it downloads a binary, stores it in `~/python-installs`, and uses that.

-- It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify outside files.
+- It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify outside files (Other than new Python installs).
 This is subtle, but reinforces the idea that there's no hidden state to be concerned with.

 - If multiple Python installations are found, it allows the user to select the desired